marcusoftnet/marcusoftnet.github.io/_posts/2007-04-20-vbnet-not-that-bad.md

   a bit irritating after a while, even.
 - Namespaces are a bit troublesome.
 If you create a folder in your project and then add a class into it, the class still get the project default namespace.
-I've been doing some googeling about it but cannot find a solution to it...
+I've been doing some googling about it but cannot find a solution to it...

 But all in all I like it quite much for now.